The Billionaire’s Shrubbery

 “And you can do that?
 Get me back in Mabel’s good graces?
 We had fifty-five good years together.
 I’d hate to ruin things now.”

 “I can certainly do my best.
 And I’d hope she’d recognize that if you hired me to do this, you’re doing your best, too, and she’ll forgive a few oopsies.”

 Mr. Bernard grunts.
 “Would you do that for me?”

 I nod.
 And my stomach twists.
-After three years, I still hate this part of self-employment—asking for money to do something I’d gladly do for free and, most clients could easily pay double my rate for.
-I steel myself for the puff of air that expresses my rate is too high.
+After three years, I still hate this part of self-employment—asking for money to do something I’d gladly do for free and most clients could easily pay double my rate for.
+I steel myself for the grunt that expresses my rate is too high.